section-engineering-education/engineering-education/articles/getting-started-with-network-management/index.md

   - url: /engineering-education/getting-started-with-network-management/hero.jpg
     alt: Introduction to Network Monitoring example image
 ---
-In this tutorial, we're going to discuss the fundamental principles of network monitoring and management while discussing the protocols and architectures involved.
+In this article, we're going to discuss the fundamental principles of network monitoring and management while discussing the protocols and architectures involved.
 <!--more-->
 ### Core concepts we will go over:
 - Definition of network  management